dreamhead/moco/moco-doc/apis.md

 In the following, `/record` will use to record request and `/replay` will return the recorded request content.
 You can also configure your record and replay for more capability.

-In this case, `group` will be used to distinguish diffrent record source.
+In this case, `group` will be used to distinguish different record source.

 ```java
 server.request(by(uri("/record"))).response(record(group("foo")));